AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    }
    ```

 The `quality-patches` attribute in the preceding code sample contains two patches from the [full patch list](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) as an example.
-Quality patches are installed in every project that requires this package.
-The contents of the `/m2-hotfixes` directory of this package will also be copied recursively into the `/m2-hotfixes` directory of any project that requires this package.
-During Adobe Commerce on cloud infrastructure deployments, those hotfixes are installed by the deployment scripts.
+These  quality patches are installed on every project that requires the `centralized-patcher` package using the ./vendor/bin/magento-patches apply` command.

 For testing purposes, you can create an example patch (`/m2-hotfixes/EXAMPLE-PATCH_2.4.6.patch`).

 >[!NOTE]
 >
->You should place your own patches in this directory together with patches you receive directly from Adobe Commerce Support.
+>You should place your own patches in the `m2-hotfixes` directory together with patches you receive directly from Adobe Commerce Support.

 ```diff
 diff --git a/vendor/magento/framework/Mview/View/Subscription.php b/vendor/magento/framework/Mview/View/Subscription.php